Kaoticz/Nekollector/README.md

 1. Head over to the [Releases] section.
 2. Download the `zip` for the version most appropriate to your operating system.
 3. Extract the `zip` file.
+4. If you are on Windows, execute the file at `Nekollector/bin/Nekollector.bat`
-4. Execute the file at `Nekollector/bin/Nekollector`
+5. If you are on Linux or macOS, execute the file at `Nekollector/bin/Nekollector`

 ## Compiling from Source